 Our community’s kids are in crisis.
-42% of kids in Maury County and 46% of kids in Giles County are overweight or obese, a rate 4% higher than the state average.
-Tennessee ranks 17th in the nation in teen pregnancy.
-The 2016 Teen STD rate for Maury County is 105% higher than in 2012, and 75% higher than the state average.
+About 42% of kids in Maury County and 46% of kids in Giles County are overweight or obese, a rate 3% higher than the state average.
+Tennessee ranked 10th in the nation in teen pregnancy in 2017.
+The 2018 teen sexually transmitted disease rate for Maury County is 35% higher than in 2014, and 32% higher than the state average.
 Tennessee is among the top 10 states for illegal drug use among persons age 12 and older.
 There were 545 juvenile court referrals in Maury County in 2017.

-Boys & Girls Clubs of Maury County works hard to combat these challenges for our community’s youth through daily impact programs under our priority outcome of “Healthy Lifestyles”.
+Boys & Girls Clubs of Maury County works hard to combat these challenges for our community’s youth through daily impact programs under our “Healthy Lifestyles” priority outcome.